-Securities America, Inc. (CRD#10205) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors.
-At the Law Offices of Robert Wayne Pearce, we have investigated Securities America, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Securities America, Inc. (CRD#10205) has faced numerous complaints from FINRA (Financial Industry Regulatory Authority), state regulators, and investors nationwide.
+If you lost money due to broker misconduct at Securities America, you have legal options to recover those losses—even if you signed an arbitration agreement.
+At the Law Offices of Robert Wayne Pearce, we’ve investigated Securities America’s regulatory record and represented investors who suffered losses from fraud, negligence, unsuitable recommendations, and breach of fiduciary duty by this firm and its advisors.

 Can I Sue Securities America?